-Consider talking to a hyperhidrosis doctor to help you navigate your sweaty predicament and live more comfortably.
+Consider seeing a doctor for hyperhidrosis, so you can navigate your sweaty predicament and live more comfortably.

 There’s no exact formula for knowing when to see a doctor for excessive sweating.
 Everyone’s body is different, and there isn’t a convenient way to measure how much you sweat.